 We usually baptise at Sunday lunchtimes, at 1 pm or 2 pm.
 The service lasts about half an hour.
 In baptism we are starting a lifetime’s journey with God – a journey that thousands commit themselves on a regular basis.
 You are making this journey with millions across the world.
 As parents and Godparents you will be asked “Will you care for them, and help them take their place within the life and worship of Christ’s church?” – if an individual is to discover the new life that Jesus offers they need to learn about His life and see what the Christian faith means in action.
 Parents and Godparents promise help and support during this journey of discovery.
 Through their prayers and by example, they promise to draw those being baptised into the community of faith and walk with them in the way of Christ.
 It is normal to have three or four Godparents, and they must have been baptised themselves.

-To enquire about a Baptism, please phone Peter the Vicar on 01332 551404.
+To enquire about a Baptism, please phone Caroline in the Church Office on 01332 552031.
 Sometimes we do get booked up for several months in advance – so don’t leave it too long!
 However, there is no age limit – so don’t feel guilty if you haven’t got round to it in these Covid times.
-Once the date is fixed you will be sent a form to complete, then Peter will be in touch a few weeks in advance of the service and will come and see you beforehand.
+Once the date is fixed you will be sent a form to complete, then one of the clergy will be in touch a few weeks in advance of the service and will come and see you beforehand.
 There is no charge for baptism – but we do ask for a donation.